FinOps plan & execution

 - Long-term trend forecast

-Next, you need to segment the data to define costs.
+Next, we need to segment the data to define costs.

-The level of granularity may vary depending on the organization’s structure and internal processes, and specific requirements and You will determine the level of granularity based on the organization’s situation.
+The level of granularity can vary depending on the organization’s structure and internal processes, as well as specific requirements and The granularity level is determined according to the organization’s circumstances.

-Compare the two average values to identify trends and apply growth rates to each group.
+Compare the two averages to identify trends and apply growth rates to each group.

-Share with the FinOps stakeholders and coordinate feedback.
+Share with the FinOps stakeholders and align opinions.

-CiO is a collaboration platform by Samsung SDS to support FinOps processes.
+CiO is Samsung SDS’s collaboration platform designed to support FinOps processes.

 This platform supports real-time information sharing, inter-team communication/collaboration, and immediate execution.

-Platform for enterprise-wide FinOps adoption Providing information, execution guides, and processes for Hybrid, Multi Cloud execution/operation.
+Enterprise-wide FinOps Adoption Platform Providing information, execution guides, and processes for Hybrid and Multi-Cloud execution/operation.

-Enhancing collaboration through real-time cloud information sharing and communication Check how resources are being used, for what purpose, and at what scale.
-Check how much effort the development/operations departments are putting into resource optimization.
-Check how much cloud costs are being saved at the enterprise level.
+Activating collaboration through real-time cloud information sharing and communication Confirm the purpose, method, and scale of resource usage.
+Verify how much effort the development/operations department is putting into resource optimization.
+Check how much cloud cost reduction is being achieved at the enterprise level.

-CiO provides concrete execution strategies and collaboration platforms to advance FinOps to the ’execution’ phase.
+CiO provides concrete execution strategies and a collaboration platform to advance FinOps to the ‘execution’ stage.

-Accordingly, CiO defines management metrics and processes for conducting FinOps and supports their execution.
+Accordingly, CiO defines management metrics and processes for performing FinOps and supports their execution.

 |---|---|